leto/hump-unit/README.markdown

 # Extensibility

-Screw.Unit is designed from the ground-up to be extensible.
+Hump.Unit is designed from the ground-up to be extensible.
 For example, to add custom logging, simply subscribe to certain events:

     $('.it')
       .bind('enqueued', function() {...})